TommasoTarchi/autoRNAseq/gene_count-pipeline/README.md

 ### Process specific parameters

-As mentioned previously, inside the "processes" scope, each process has its own scope for parameter setting.
+As mentioned previously, inside the `processes` scope, each process has its own scope for parameter setting.

 Common to all processes are the following variables: